Josh Hamilton: 2008

 Fans selected Hamilton as one of the starting outfielders for the AL at the 2008 Major League Baseball All-Star Game at Yankee Stadium.
 He finished first in voting among outfielders.
 He was one of seven first-time starters in the game.
 Along with Kosuke Fukudome, Geovany Soto, and Ryan Braun, Hamilton was one of four who had made their MLB debut in 2007 or 2008.
 He was selected to participate in the 2008 Major League Baseball Home Run Derby the evening before the game.
 Hamilton selected 71-year-old Clay Council to throw to him during the Derby.
 Council was a volunteer who threw batting practice for him as a child in Raleigh, North Carolina.
 In the first round of the event Hamilton hit 28 home runs, breaking the single-round record of 24 set by Bobby Abreu in 2005.
 Hamilton ended up hitting the most total home runs in the contest with 35, but lost in the final round to Justin Morneau, as the scores were reset.
 His record-setting first round included 13 straight home runs at one point, and seven that went further than 500 ft.
 His longest home run was 518 feet.
 In 2006, when Hamilton was trying to get back into baseball, he had a dream in which he participated in a Home Run Derby at Yankee Stadium, but he could not remember how many home runs he had hit.
 After the Derby, Hamilton said: "This was like living the dream out, because like I've said, I didn't know the ending to that dream."

 On August 17, Hamilton was intentionally walked with the bases loaded against the Rays in the bottom of the ninth, with the Rays leading 7–3, to bring Marlon Byrd to the plate.
 The Rays went on to win the game 7–4.
 Hamilton thus became the sixth player in history, and the first American League player in 107 years, to receive an intentional walk with the bases loaded.

-Joe Maddon said after the game, "We didn't want Hamilton to hit a home run.
-He's got 28, and Marlon Byrd's got 8."
-Hamilton finished seventh in the balloting for AL MVP, behind Dustin Pedroia, Justin Morneau, Kevin Youkilis, Joe Mauer, Carlos Quentin, and Francisco Rodríguez.
+In the 2008 season, Hamilton had a .304 batting average, 32 home runs, and an American League-leading 130 runs batted in.
+He won a Silver Slugger Award and finished seventh in the balloting for AL MVP, behind Dustin Pedroia, Justin Morneau, Kevin Youkilis, Joe Mauer, Carlos Quentin, and Francisco Rodríguez.